 Happiness is like a butterfly which, when pursued, is always beyond our grasp, but, if you will sit down quietly, may alight upon you.

-The design of the Butterfly Wonderland represents cultural elements of importance to the Salt River Pima Maricopa community.
+The design of the Butterfly Wonderland in Scottsdale represents cultural elements of importance to the Salt River Pima Maricopa community.
 The bold exterior paints reflect the land’s colorful landscape – yellow for sunlight, red for sunset, brown for earth, green for vegetation, and a vibrant spectrum of colors in the butterfly logo.
-The logo was adapted from an original edition silk screen serigraph by Marvin Oliver.
-He is one of the Northwest coast’s foremost contemporary sculptor and printmaker and a professor of American Indian Studies and Art at the University of Washington.
+The logo was adapted from an original edition silkscreen serigraph by Marvin Oliver.
+He is one of the Northwest coast’s foremost contemporary sculptors and printmakers and a professor of American Indian Studies and Art at the University of Washington.
 The butterfly logo is from Oliver’s piece titled “Golden Messenger” in which the butterfly’s wings are formed by Eagle and Raven – surrounded by multiple individual butterflies.

-Another beautiful concept that I learnt at the Butterfly wonderland was – the Burden Basket!
+Another beautiful concept that I learned at the Butterfly wonderland was – the Burden Basket!

 A burden basket is used to gather food for a family, then left on the doorsteps as a reminder to leave ones sorrows and burdens outside before entering the home!
 Isn’t that beautiful and touching!
 Butterfly wonderlands’ building design incorporates symbolic references to this burden basket of the Native People through the woven steel façade and curved steel posts extending beyond the roofline.
 Visitors are encouraged to embrace the concept of burden basket and leave their burdens at the door of Butterfly Wonderland and experience the incredible, immersive beauty of the living animal and plan kingdom that inhabit the skies, lands and waters of our beautiful planet.